 Most organizations however operate a rather unsophisticated training model.
-The most primitive of these models use training as a means of rewarding their favoured employees.
-The obvious setbacks of this model, which hardly any organization will agree that they use is that firstly, this favoured employees think of the interventions as just that - a perk, an entitlement, and therefore see no reason to incubate or transfer knowledge within the organization.
+The most primitive of these models use training as a means of rewarding their favoured employees (Maister, 2006).
+The obvious setback of this approach is that such favoured employees think of the interventions as just that - a perk, an entitlement, and therefore see no reason to incubate or transfer knowledge within the organization.

 Secondly, such models create a huge gulf between the privileged few, and the rest of the pack.
 Over time, institutions then realize that their talent and leadership pipelines are non-existent, and they are continuously dependent on external mid and senior hires, which has implications for their financial resources, and worst still - organizational culture.